 Stock options are probably the most well-known form of equity compensation.
-A stock option is the right to buy a specific number of shares of company stock at a pre-set price, known as the “exercise” or “strike price,” for a fixed period of time, usually following a predetermined waiting period, called the “vesting period.”
-Most vesting periods span follow three to five years, with a certain percentage of options vesting (which means you’ve “earned” your shares, though you still need to exercise (i.e., purchase them).
+A stock option is the right to buy a specific number of shares of company stock at a pre-set price, known as the “exercise” or “strike price.”
+You take actual ownership of granted options over a fixed period of time called the “vesting period.”
+When options vest, it means you’ve “earned” them, though you still need to purchase them.

 How Do Stock Options Work?